Sedl/docsis-pnm/README.md

 This project aims to be a tool for helping with DOCSIS proactive network maintenance (PNM).

+See the [API specification](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/Sedl/docsis-pnm/master/apispec.yaml) to get an overview what is possible.

 Features
 ---
 * PostgreSQL database for history data with automatic table partitioning